Blended (24 months)

 Students improve their critical thinking skills, their ability to work independently and in teams.
 The program emphasizes skills required in the justice service field, such as compassion, empathy, integrity, equal concern and respect for others, initiative, adaptability, maturity, responsibility, continuity and perseverance.

-The online offering of the BA in Justice Studies begins with a pre-residency period (via distance education) followed by a three-week residency period (via on-campus instruction).
+The online offering of the BA in Justice Studies begins with a pre-residency period (via distance education) followed by an on-campus residency period (3-week residency in year 1 and 2-week residency in year 2).
 During the residency, students become familiar with the necessary computer, Internet, library search and research skills required to function effectively during the rest of their program.
 In addition, students are taught team building skills, and academic rules of conduct.

 The online model has five distinct sections, with the first and third sections held on campus in Victoria, B.C. and all others completed through distance education.
 For exact dates of courses and times when you are expected to be on campus, please refer to the program offerings page.

-The two, three-week residencies held on campus at Royal Roads University for the online cohort are mandatory and involve full time studies while in residency.
+The two on-campus residencies (3-week residency in year 1 and 2-week residency in year 2) held on campus at Royal Roads University for the online cohort are mandatory and involve full time studies while in residency.
 It is expected that students do not have other work, study or personal commitments during this period.
 Students are not required to reside on campus during this on campus period, but they must attend classes each day.
 We have found that the residencies are extremely helpful in bringing together a cohesive group that can offer support to each other at a distance.

 There is limited accommodation space available for students coming from out of town to attend the online model of our program.
 This accommodation space is available on a first come first serve basis.
 See Campus Housing for more information on accommodations.